 Marketing is going after many people in a vast market and sales is going one-to-one.
 To find the intersection, let us look at an action plan to bridge this gap.

 The first step is with personas, but maybe not the way you’re going about it.
-Salespeople don’t need personas for every title, industry or other demographic characteristic.
+Salespeople don’t need personas for every title, industry, or other demographic characteristics.
 In fact, sales alignment requires that you study and build personas for only two types of buyers, the economic decision-maker (EDM) and the lead evaluator.
 The EDM owns the budget and often triggers the decision to achieve a goal or solve the problem in the account.
 Sales may tell you that the EDM is the only role that matters, and in many ways, they are right.
 After all, this persona must say “yes.”
 But the lead evaluator is the persona who leads the committee for the research and evaluation (hence the lead evaluator label) around all the options in the marketplace.

-Yes, your salespeople must satisfy the EDM’s wants, needs and goals to close the business.
+Yes, your salespeople must satisfy the EDM’s wants, needs, and goals to close the business.
 But fail to convince the lead evaluator that you are best qualified to deliver on the EDM’s vision, and your competitor will win every time.

 Plus, the dirty little secret about building buyer personas is that you can frequently learn everything you need to know by focusing on the lead evaluator.
 This is the persona that knows what it will take to persuade the EDM to prioritize and approve the investment.
 Just as critically, the lead evaluator can tell you what all the other stakeholders in the account think about as they argue for their own interests and eventually align around a single provider.